foxFakeL/MiniCPM-V-CookBook/README.md

 ## ⭐️ Live Demonstrations

-Explore real-world examples of MiniCPM-V & o deployed on edge devices using our curated recipes.
+Explore real-world examples of MiniCPM-V deployed on edge devices using our curated recipes.
 These demos highlight the model’s high efficiency and robust performance in practical scenarios.

 - Run locally on iPhone with [iOS demo](./demo/ios_demo/ios.md).
 <table align="center">